The Dangers Of Fleas And Ticks For Cats

 Schedule An Appointment To Properly Address Cat Fleas And Ticks

-If you suspect your dog is suffering from the effects of fleas and ticks, we recommend scheduling a veterinary appointment immediately.
-Our veterinarians and support staff have extensive experience treating fleas and ticks for dogs.
+If you suspect your cat is suffering from the effects of fleas and ticks, we recommend scheduling a veterinary appointment immediately.
+Our veterinarians and support staff have extensive experience treating fleas and ticks for cats.
 We know flea and tick infestations can be frightening and overwhelming, but we assure you they are treatable.